akashsonowal/ml-foundations/ml-fundamentals/README.md

 perform PCA.
 PCA assumes linear correlations in the data.
 If that assumption Is not true, then you can use kernel PCA. §
 | orthogonal @
 Perpendicular s n-dimensions.
+Note: PCA assumes linear correlations.
+For non-linear use kernel PCA.

 # Deep Learning